piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Day 12  Security and Permissions in Azure DevOps 🔐

-- Managing Access and Security Settings
-- Implementing Basic Security Practices
-- Protecting Sensitive Data in Pipelines
+- Enabling advanced security in Azure DevOps
+- Dependency Scanning
+- Secret scanning and managing alerts
+- How to use secrets in your pipeline
-- Include static code analysis and vulnerability scanning
+- Code scanning for vulnerabilities
-- Sample Application: To be decided
+- Sample Application: My Health Care - Microservices-based Healthcare management app

 ### Day 13: Serverless app CICD 🐳